Abbiirr/loan-workflow-ui/QWEN.md

-# Loan Workflow UI - Project Context
+# Loan Workflow UI - Project Context for Qwen

-This document provides essential context about the Loan Workflow UI project for Qwen Code.
+This document provides essential context about the Loan Workflow UI project for Qwen.

 ## Project Overview